MrBasut/Blue-Team-Forensics/Event-Notes/Windows-Security/4720_user_creation.md

 ## Description ✍

-Event ID 4720 is generated when an user account is created.
-It helps administrators/analysts check whether there is a change in the list of users.
+Event ID 4720 is generated when a new user account is created on a Windows system.
+Monitoring this event is crucial for detecting unauthorized account creations, privilege escalation attempts, and attacker persistence techniques.

 ## Key Fileds 🗝